We have updated our Privacy Policy. Please review to learn more. By continuing to use our services, you agree to these updates.

 Military nurses are permitted to use some of the most advanced medical technology and work at world-class hospitals.
 Notably, Radio Frequency Identification (RFID) significantly reduces paperwork and enables more time in direct patient care rather than on logistical or administrative tasks.

 Aside from these benefits, military nursing is one of the most rewarding career options.
-While providing service to our country, we also have the opportunity to help others; to save or improve their lives.
+While providing service to our country, we also have the opportunity to help others and to save or improve their lives.
 Nurses are trusted and respected; 85% of Americans polled believed nurses maintained secure, high ethics.

-In addition to helping others, serving our troops, and giving back to our country, nursing can provide a sense of eudaimonia by knowing you are making a positive impact on the world.
-The question may not be “Why should I become a military nurse?”
+In addition to helping others, serving our troops, and giving back to our country, nursing can provide a sense of well-being by knowing you are making a positive impact on the world.
+The question may not be: “Why should I become a military nurse?”
 You should be asking yourself why you haven’t already.

 Tessa Robinson Avatar